50 Pages Posted: 10 Mar 2016 Last revised: 27 Jul 2017

-We introduce a new measure of personal ethics in the form of marital cheating to examine the relationship between personal ethics and corporate misconduct.
-Firms with CEOs and CFOs who use a marital infidelity website are more than twice as likely to engage in two forms of corporate misconduct.
-The relationship is not explained by a wide range of regional, firm, and executive characteristics or by the infidelity website usage of other executives.
-Additionally, white-collar SEC defendants also have elevated levels of infidelity website usage.
-Our findings suggest that personal and professional ethics are not as distinct as some believe.
+We introduce usage of a marital infidelity website as a new measure of personal ethics.
+Financial advisors who engage in professional misconduct and white-collar SEC defendants are twice as likely to use the infidelity website compared to control groups.
+Companies with CEOs and CFOs who use the website are more than twice as likely to engage in two forms of corporate misconduct.
+The relation is not explained by a wide range of regional, firm, executive, and cultural variables.
+These findings suggest that personal and professional ethics are closely connected and strongly related to corporate misconduct.

 JEL Classification: G30, M14